JeroFotinos/hist_via_cluster/README.md

 ## Example Notebook

-For an interactive demonstration, refer to
+For an interactive demonstration on how to load the dataset and the structure of its contents, refer to the `./getting_started.ipynb` notebook.

 ## Annotation of the Data
 Histological images were annotated with the aid of Dr. Elio Soria, using the `anotate.ipynb` notebook in the `src` directory.
 This notebook walks you through the annotation process and provides examples of how to manipulate and visualize the data.